KatrionaGoldmann/volcano3D/ReadMe.md

 If you use this package please cite as:

-> Lewis, Myles J., et al. ‘Molecular portraits of early rheumatoid
+> Lewis, Myles J., et al. *Molecular portraits of early rheumatoid
-> arthritis identify clinical and treatment response phenotypes’.
+> arthritis identify clinical and treatment response phenotypes*.
 Cell
 > reports 28.9 (2019): 2455-2470.

 or using: